dell/csm-docs/content/docs/authorization/cli.md

 #### Options

 ```
+  -a, --approvesdc    To allow/deny SDC approval requests (default true | This flag is only applicable to PowerFlex.
+This flag will Approve/Deny a tenant's SDC request)
-  -h, --help   help for create
+  -h, --help   help for update
   -n, --name string   Tenant name
-      --approvesdc boolean (Usage: --approvesdc=true/false | This flag is only applicable to PowerFlex.
-This flag will Approve/Deny a tenant's SDC request )
 ```

 ##### Options inherited from parent commands

 ```
-      --addr string     Address of the server (default "localhost:443")
+      --addr string     Address of the server (default "localhost")
       --config string   config file (default is $HOME/.karavictl.yaml)
+      --insecure        Skip certificate validation
 ```

 ##### Output